-- Practice clinical assignments are competency based, you must continue to attempt them until you receive a passing grade. - All practice competencies must be completed successfully to pass this course. - The Practice Competency Grading Rubric can be found in the course syllabus and as an active link under each Scanning Lab Assignment. - Practice competencies must be completed within one week prior to the due date the Graded competency (don't hold onto competencies, once you complete them you need to turn them in to be graded) and they must be turned in by the due date. - Practice competencies must meet all Rubric Criteria. - Submitted images must be performed on one patient/volunteer and include date & time of the exam and the facility name. - Repeat Practice Comp cannot be performed on the same patient/volunteer. - Practice Competency grades do not count in the final grade calculation.
+- Practice clinical assignments are competency based, you must continue to attempt them until you receive a passing grade. - All practice competencies must be completed successfully to pass this course. - The Practice Competency Grading Rubric can be found in the course syllabus and as an active link under each Scanning Lab Assignment. - Practice competencies are to be completed no later than one week prior to the due date for the Graded competency (don't hold onto competencies, once you complete them you need to turn them in to be graded) and must be turned in by the due date. - Practice competencies must meet all Rubric Criteria. - Submitted images must be performed on one patient/volunteer and include date & time of the exam and the facility name. - Repeat Practice Comp cannot be performed on the same patient/volunteer. - Practice Competency grades do not count in the final grade calculation.

 Graded Clinical Competencies are to be completed at the clinical site under clinical instructor supervision.
 Clinical Protocols should be followed when completing these assignments.
-The Clinical Protocols can be found under the Required Course Materials tab.
-For a complete listing of the required practice and graded clinical competencies and their due dates check the course syllabus or click on the Course Content course Content tab and under each Weekly Module you will find the competency due dates.
+The Clinical tab.
+For a complete listing of the required practice and graded clinical competencies and their due dates check the course syllabus or click on the Course Content Module you will find the competency due dates.